pauldu1/Diamond-Price-Prediction-in-SAS/README.md

 <img src=images/model1_evaluation2.jpg alt="Your image title" width="450" />
 </p>

 It tells that the residual is a normally distributed but with a large range of outliers in the right side.
-The mean residual of predicted price is $249.
+The mean dollar residual of predicted price is $249.

 **Predict Price in New Diamond Dataset**
 ```